16BitNarwhal/ScoreSwipe/README.md

 A PDF page-flipping app for musicians

-## :bulb: About
+## ⭐: About
-The main objective of this project is to create a hands-free system for musicians to flip the pages their digital sheet music.
+ScoreSwipe is a unique and innovative application that leverages computer vision technology to simplify the experience of reading sheet music in PDF format.
+With ScoreSwipe, you can flip through the pages of your digital sheet music effortlessly by simply tilting your head.